-Intensively used shipping routes can have negative impacts (disturbance, oil spills etc.) on areas of high ecological value and this has emerged as a major concern in Sweden (e.g. midsjöbankarna Central Baltic banks).
-As a potential solution, alternation of shipping routes in ecologically sensitive areas will be considored.
+Intensively used shipping routes can have negative impacts (disturbance, oil spills etc.) on areas of high ecological value and this has emerged as a major concern in Sweden (e.g. midsjöbankarna - Central Baltic banks).
+As a potential solution, alternation of shipping routes in ecologically sensitive areas will be considered.
 This further entails an environmental conflict related to fuel consumptions since rerouting involves an increase in the travel distances, and potentially higher costs and CO2 emissions (this cost can be partly reduced by using the deep water route which reduces friction).
+On the other hand it is important to keep in mind that the solution of spatial shipping route change should not be the movement of pollution to another place.
+The weighing among different environmental impacts (e.g. air pollution, greenhouse gases, water pollution, oil spills) is not trivial.
 If rerouting is not possible other managerial suggestions could be given by other means than planning.